guptv93/guptv93.github.io/_probability/transformations.md

 ![image-20200628162344123](/assets/images/probability/transformations.assets/image-20200628162344123.png)

-Notice that the area under the graph is constant (total probability over $\R$ is $1$).
+Notice that the area under the graph is constant (total probability over $\mathbb{R}$ is $1$).
 Therefore, if the graph is stretched horizontally, then it will be shrinked vertically.